 security praxis hosts an informal discussion group, whose conversations may from time to time be exposed and posted in the blog.
 As a rule, the ideas, pictures and texts presented in the blog are subject to limited editorial oversight.
 Our own ideas can and will differ on different issues, which means that ultimately each author is responsible for his/her own ideas.

-security praxis accepts guest posts in the form of texts, pictures and other captions (see the section ‘contact’ for more info).
+security praxis accepts guest posts in the form of texts, pictures and other captions (see the section ‘contacts’ for more info).
 Decisions to include or exclude works by irregular contributors are made by our informal discussion group, that includes regular contributors.
 Each author is responsible for moderating comments and debates originating from his/her post.
 We aim to build a venue where viewpoints can be discussed, and we will seek to maintain a positive tone in engaging with comments, critiques and external contributions.

 Security Praxis is an initiative of, and funded by, ERIS a research group at the Sant'Anna School of Advanced Studies in Pisa (Italy).
 ERIS addresses emerging fields of research in international/transnational politics, with a focus on regional security, critical geopolitics and political economy.